 Despite these 3 big extras, we spent 6378 EUR for 41 days in Australia, meaning 155 EUR per day for 2 people, for an initial planned budget of 6020 EUR for 43 days.

 The good news: Visa was free whereas we had planned 2 EUR for that.

 Alcohol is very very expensive in Australia, buying in large quantities (bag in box, pack of beer by 30x) it allows to reduce expenses, but also to drink more ...

 Our biggest expense is the van rental at Travelers Autobarn for 50 EUR per day, which is around 2000 EUR or 1 / 3 of total expenses.

 During our visit in Australia, we drank a lot of white wine of bad quality but very cheap because sold in Bag in Box, it was around 20 AUD for 2-3 liters.
 Also we visited a cellar in New South Wales, and we were able to taste high-end red wines but they have all failed the test of our French palet :)

-As for local beers, we enjoyed the Great Northern which is found mainly in Queensland and is a good lager.
-Otherwise Carlton Draught or Victoria Bitter (VB) are safe values on the east coast of Australia.
+In terms of local beers, we enjoyed the Great Northern which is found mainly in Queensland and is a good lager.
+Otherwise in general the Carlton or Victoria Bitter (VB) are safe values on the east coast of Australia.

-Note : some unpleasant surprises such as Feral White or the John Boston Golden Ale, which are similar to expensive high-end beers but have been only refreshing :(
+Note some surprises such as Feral White or the John Boston Golden Ale, which are similar to high-end beers but who refreshed, do not bring much.

-We discovered that Australia is a big producer of sugar cane, and therefore rum.
-We visited a factory in Bundaberg ( which give its name to the Rum) and it was a nice surprise to taste their products like the Bundaberg Cola Rum or even their Ginger Beer which is an institution in Queensland.
-Their "Original" rum is also great value !
+We have discovered that Australia is a big producer of sugar cane, and therefore of rum.
+We visited the factory at Bundaberg (Rhum with the same name) and it was a nice surprise to taste their products like the Bundaberg Rum Cola or even their Ginger Beer which is an institution in Queensland.